triton-inference-server/server/docs/user_guide/model_repository.md

 can be obtained.
 If not obtainable, anonymous credential will be used.

-To access buckets with anonymous credential (also known as public bucket), the bucket (and objects) should have granted get and list permissions to all users.
+To access buckets with anonymous credential (also known as public bucket), the bucket (and objects) should have granted `get` and `list` permission to all users.
 It is tested that adding both [storage.objectViewer](https://cloud.google.com/storage/docs/access-control/iam-roles#standard-roles) and [storage.legacyBucketReader](https://cloud.google.com/storage/docs/access-control/iam-roles#legacy-roles)